At the Forefront of Gun Safety: Removing Illegal Guns

 Programs Should Be Tailored to State and Local Needs

-One in three mass shootings from 2009 to 2020 involved shooters who were legally prohibited from possessing firearms at the time of the shooting.
+One in four mass shootings with four or more people killed from 2015 to 2022 involved shooters who were legally prohibited from possessing firearms at the time of the shooting.

 Ensuring Equitable Enforcement of the Programs

 Gun policy has many intersections with the criminal justice system, where structural inequities land on Black and brown communities across the country.
 Indeed, the work of enforcing core gun laws often requires law enforcement—and may involve arrest, prosecution, and even incarceration.
 Researchers and advocates have a responsibility to understand these impacts of gun policy, especially consequences for Black and brown people—and to reduce unjust harms.

 Our Research on the Impact of Gun Violence on Black Americans

 Of course, law enforcement plays a critical role in illegal gun removal programs, which rely on officers to identify prohibited people and ensure they are disarmed.
 While existing evidence does not reveal disproportionate impacts on communities of color, overall research is limited—and there are potential issues worth flagging and reflecting in policy going forward.